 Why take an SI (Supplemental Instruction) course?

 Instruction in the SI courses is mainly through hands-on and interactive group work.
 The classes meet once per week for 100 minutes.
 Class size is limited to 20-25 seats so that students can work together in small groups.
-It is important to note that SI is not homework or tutoring time.
+It is important to note that SI is not homework help, tutoring time, or open study hall.
 SI Facilitators are present to facilitate the workshop and foster a collaborative learning environment where students feel comfortable sharing their ideas and learn how to integrate course content with reasoning and study skills.

 Collaborative learning refers to a situation in which two or more people attempt to learn something together.
 Unlike individual learning, students engaged in collaborative learning take advantage of one another's knowledge and skills to get a better understanding of the material.